-We are pleased to report that the Federal Home Loan Bank of Cincinnati (FHLB) achieved record earnings as well as stable and consistent financial and operating performance in 2017.
-Our mission is to provide our member-stockholders with quality financial services and a competitive return on their capital investment to help them facilitate and expand housing finance and community investment and achieve their objectives for liquidity and asset-liability management.
+We are pleased to report that in 2018 the Federal Home Loan Bank of Cincinnati (FHLB) achieved record earnings for the second year in a row, as well as stable and consistent financial and operating performance.

 Record financial and operating performance

-Earnings rose to a record $314 million in 2017, from $268 million in 2016, an increase of 17 percent.
-This improved financial performance resulted from higher net interest income due to wider asset spreads to funding costs, growth in our Mortgage Purchase Program (MPP) portfolio, and a conservative approach to risk management.
+Earnings rose to a record $339 million in 2018, from $314 million in 2017, an increase of 8 percent.
+This improved financial performance resulted from the positioning of risk to benefit from rising interest rates, continued growth in our Mortgage Purchase Program portfolio, and higher net interest income due to wider asset spreads.

-Our members benefitted from increased earnings in the form of an increase in the dividend paid on FHLB stock.
-We believe that an attractive dividend is a key component of how we deliver value to members.
-We paid an average dividend of 5.00 percent for 2017, up from 4.00 percent in 2016, and the dividend in the fourth quarter was paid at an annual rate of 5.50 percent.
-We returned $208 million to members as dividends, a payout ratio of 66.3 percent.
+Our members benefitted from increased earnings in the form of an increase in the dividend paid on your stock.
+We believe that our dividend is a key component of how we deliver value to our members.
+We paid an average dividend of 5.88 percent for 2018, up from 5.00 percent in 2017.

 Community investment programs